benjreinhart/has_attributes/README.md

 #### #attributes() → Hash

-Returns a hash whose keys are all the attributes declared with `has_attributes` and the values are their corresponding values.
+Returns a hash whose keys are the attributes set with `has_attributes`.
+Only the keys whose values are non `nil` will be returned.

 #### #attributes=(attrs) → Hash